Clinical scientist, genomics

 Responsibilities

-- request routine and non-routine highly specialised tests on blood and tissue samples that are carried out by genetic technologists
+- request routine and non-routine specialised tests on blood and tissue samples that are carried out by genetic technologists

 - use your scientific, technical and clinical knowledge to analyse and interpret the results of the tests